rynocav226/wedding-website/frontend/README.md

 > make the image the full background, overlayed with the text - DONE
 > split up text lines on x-small screen size - DONE
 > make scrolling past the image start displaying the wedding details page (maybe) - DONE
+> Lucida Calligraphy for the text - DONE

 Wedding Details Page
 > link the hotel metion in the child care card to the accommodations page and auto scroll to the Courtyard section - DONE